Gerhard Barkhorn: Group commander

 Barkhorn was credited with shooting down three Yakovlev Yak-7 fighters on 26 April, a further Yak-7 the following day, and again three Yak-7 fighters on 28 April.
 Barkhorn thus surpassed Walter Nowotny who at the time was credited with 256 aerial victories.
 On 25 May, Barkhorn was ordered to transfer one Staffel to the west in Defense of the Reich.
 Barkhorn selected Leutnant Hans Waldmann's 4.
 Staffel which was officially assigned to the II.
 Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing), at the time under the command of Hauptmann Hans-Ekkehard Bob, and later by Hauptmann Herbert Kutscha.
 Two days later, II.
 Gruppe was moved to Huși.
-On 30 May, Barkhorn was credited with shooting down two Bell P-39 Airacobra.
+On 30 May, Barkhorn was credited with shooting down two Bell P-39 Airacobra fighters.
 The following day, he claimed his 273rd aerial victory and was shot down by Soviet fighters and hospitalized for four months.
 On that day, Barkhorn was escorting Ju 87 dive bombers from III.
 Gruppe of Schlachtgeschwader 2 (SG 2—2nd Ground Attack Wing) headed by Major Hans-Ulrich Rudel on a ground support mission to the combat area at the Prut.
-Barkhorn claimed two P-39s fighters, an Il-2 ground attack aircraft and Yak-9 fighter.
+Barkhorn claimed two P-39 fighters, an Il-2 ground attack aircraft and a Yak-9 fighter.
 He was then shot down in his Bf 109 G-6 (Werknummer 163195) by a P-39 fighter.
 Severely wounded in his right arm and leg, he made a forced landing near Iași.
 It had been his sixth mission of the day and he was attacking Soviet bombers when he was attacked from behind.
 Following immediate treatment at a field hospital in Huși, he was evacuated to Bad Wiessee for convalescence.
 With Barkhorn sidelined, Hartmann surpassed his total, taking his total to 301 aerial victories.
 Following this achievement, Hartmann was sent on home leave and married at Bad Wiessee on 10 September.
 Barkhorn, who was still recovering in Bad Wiessee at the time, attended the wedding and became Hartmann's best man.

-Eventually returning to his unit the psychological damage and combat stress on Barkhorn became apparent; sitting in his cockpit he became overcome with anxiety, and even when flying with friendly aircraft behind him he felt intense fear.
+During his convalescence, Barkhorn had temporarily been replaced by Hauptmann Helmut Lipfert until September, and by Hauptmann Heinrich Sturm until Barkhorn's return to II.
+Gruppe in October.
+Returning to his unit, the psychological damage and combat stress on Barkhorn became apparent; sitting in his cockpit he became overcome with anxiety, and even when flying with friendly aircraft behind him he felt intense fear.
 It took several weeks for him to overcome this condition.
-Returning to combat in October he claimed his 275th victory on 14 November.
-Over the next few weeks Barkhorn added another 26 victories, scoring his 301st (and final) victory on 5 January 1945.
+Barkhorn claimed his 275th victory on 14 November.
+Over the next few weeks Barkhorn added another 26 victories, scoring his 301st and final aerial victory on 5 January 1945.